andrewrk/chem/README.md

 ### Not Using a Spritesheet

 If you omit the spritesheet object in your chemfile, no spritesheet files will be generated.
-Be sure to set `chem.useSpritesheet = false` in your app code to avoiding attempting to load the missing resources.
+Be sure to set `chem.resources.useSpritesheet = false` in your app code to avoiding attempting to load the missing resources.

 ### Reference API Documentation